Soonmok/2018-AI-Study-Seminar/README.md

 This repository includes korean comments to help understand a Self Driving car project

+please leave issues if you have a problem with running code or questions

 ## Several study resources to share

 This repository includes resources to study reinforcement learning